Model Building with F-Theory

-The intuitive picture is as follows.
-In supergravity a supersymmetric 7-brane is a cosmic string solution which can be lifted to an elliptically fibered Calabi-Yau metric in two dimensions higher \cite{Greene:1989ya}.
-At the center of the cosmic string, where an $S^1 \subset T^2$ shrinks to zero size, the Calabi-Yau geometry is similar to a Taub-NUT space and supports a harmonic two-form $\omega$ of type $(1,1)$ which peaks when the $S^1$ shrinks to zero.
-Then the collective coordinates of the 7-brane may be interpreted from the worldvolume perspective by expanding in harmonic forms and taking the piece proportional to $\omega$.
-Thus the $U(1)$ gauge field on the 7-brane is obtained by expanding ${\sf C}_3$ as \be {{\sf C}_3\over 2\pi} = {\sf A} \wedge \omega . \ee The $G$-flux ${\sf G}_4 = d{\sf C}_3$ then describes the magnetic flux along the 7-brane.
+We may similarly recover the remaining fields of the $8d$ supersymmetric Yang-Mills multiplet as collective coordinates of the 7-brane.
 The adjoint field $\Phi$ describing deformations of the 7-brane comes from deformations of the discriminant locus, that is from complex structure deformations $\delta g_{ij}$ of the four-fold.
 Using the holomorphic $(4,0)$ form, these can also be written as harmonic forms $\alpha^{3,1}$ of Hodge type $(3,1)$.
-Expanding \be \alpha^{3,1} = \Phi^{2,0} \wedge \omega \ee we see that the adjoint field corresponds to a section of the canonical bundle of the surface which the 7-brane wraps.
+Expanding \be \alpha^{3,1}\ =\ \Phi^{2,0} \wedge \omega \ee we see that the adjoint field corresponds to a section of the canonical bundle of the surface which the 7-brane wraps.
 Note this means that the $U(1)_R$ symmetry of the eight-dimensional gauge theory is identified with the structure group of the canonical bundle, not with the structure group of the normal bundle, as is the case for many lower dimensional branes.